indrekots/indrekots.github.io/_posts/articles/2015-12-20-service-wont-start-when-using-the-service-utility.md

 published: true
 ---

-Recently I learned something new and interesting.
+Recently I learned something new and interesting regarding the Service utility.
 I was trying to run Mule on Ubuntu 14.04.

 >Mule ESB is a lightweight Java-based enterprise service bus (ESB) and integration platform that allows developers to connect applications together quickly and easily, enabling them to exchange data.